Automathaus/server/db/README.md

 1. Check the application logs for any error messages.
 2. Verify the database file permissions.
 3. Ensure sufficient disk space in the user configuration folder.

-For further assistance, please contact the development team.